-Nonmachinable prices in 1.0 apply only to Standard Mail letter-size pieces (including card-size pieces) weighing 3.3 ounces or less that have one or more of the nonmachinable characteristics in 201.2.1.
-Except for Enhanced Carrier Route letter-size pieces, nonmachinable letter-size pieces weighing more than 3.3 ounces are subject to nonautomation flats prices, unless they are barcoded and eligible to be mailed as automation flats under 301.3.0.
-Nonmachinable Enhanced Carrier Route letter-size pieces over 3.3 ounces are subject to the Enhanced Carrier Route flats prices.
+Nonmachinable prices in 1.0 apply only to Standard Mail letter-size pieces (including card-size pieces) that meet the criteria in 201.2.1 for nonmachinable letters.
+Nonmachinable saturation or high density letter-size pieces are subject to the applicable saturation or high density nonautomation letter prices.